 - Employers must pay employees their full salary for any time worked.

-- Subject to any changes to the CJRS, all payments under it will cease from the end of October.
+- We now know that all payments under the CJRS will cease from the end of October.

-How might flexible furlough from 1 July work?
+How does flexible furlough from 1 July work?

 - You can bring employees back to work for any amount of time, and any shift pattern.